noorfinances-eng/noorchain-core/docs/Phase4C_02_Testnet_Genesis_Structure_and_Allocation_1.1.md

 elasticity multiplier

-Defaults used in Ethermint/Evmos are acceptable.
+Defaults used in Evmos (EVM)/Evmos are acceptable.

 10. PoSS Module Genesis State